lmon/slideshow_app/Readme.txt

 As the system
 	I want to limit use of the site per hour/per user
 	I want to limit the number of images/server space
+	I want to limit the number of galleries
 [X]	I want to use HTTPS for login/logout/register
 [.]
 I want the site to be responsive / mobile ready
+As the User
+[ ] I want to be able to recover my password

 Components
 [X]	Register  -- User Model